 With Dragon Ball Super finally concluding, I decided to reflect on the series as a whole and see how it did overall.

-Dragon Ball Super in my opinion has served its purpose well.
-It is and always will be a series based on fan service, given us the fans everything we could have ever wished for in a Dragon Ball series.
+Dragon Ball Super, in my opinion, has served its purpose well.
+It is and always will be a series based on fan service, giving us the fans everything we could have ever wished for in a Dragon Ball series.
 From new saiyans, darker arcs and a whole lot of fighting, it really is the SUPER version of Dragon Ball.

 Watching Goku grow and break his own limits can inspire anyone to do the same.
 Nothing really is impossible if you have Goku determination to push yourself further.
 It’s been a fun ride and I look forward to seeing the movie conclude it all.
 Thank you Toriyama and the team who helped make Dragon Ball Super possible.
 Until next time!